- Course Number:

 Develops awareness of how personal experiences, belief systems, and values impact work with children and families.
 Examines the impact of cultural, linguistic, and class identities and histories on inter-relationships in diverse populations.
-Applies techniques for incorporating other peoples histories, values and belief systems into child-and-family-centered practices.
+Applies techniques for incorporating other peoples’ histories, values and belief systems into child-and-family-centered practices.
+Prerequisites: placement into IRW 115 or WR 115.
 Audit available.

 - Identify the influences on self-identity, including culture, race, language, gender, sexual orientation, physical ability, and class.